moonshotcollective/coordinator/README.md

 At this stage, you should be ready to begin contributing code to existing projects or even [setting up one of your own](#starting-a-project-at-moonshot)! :rainbow:

+**4. Contact Ryan to setup a call for your personal plan of action** You can send him a message on Telegram by clicking [here](https://t.me/moonshotcoordinator).

 ## Designer onboarding :artist:

-**Code curious designers can look through [Ethereum dev speed run](https://medium.com/@austin_48503/%EF%B8%8Fethereum-dev-speed-run-bd72bcba6a4c).**
+**1. Code curious designers can look through [Ethereum dev speed run](https://medium.com/@austin_48503/%EF%B8%8Fethereum-dev-speed-run-bd72bcba6a4c).**

 It can give you a flavour for the type of UI to expect and how Metamask works.

+**2. Complete [this survey](https://docs.google.com/forms/d/1izilMBRoE3krtTPmHR9Tbw1ScvX6gSYBFltCGp7gv6A/edit) so we can bring relevant opportunities to your doorstep.**

+We will get back to you within a week.
+Contact [Amir on Telegram](https://t.me/Amirjab21) if no one has reached out after a week.

-**Start lurking like a sea-urchin :fish:**
+**3. Start lurking like a sea-urchin :fish:**

 Join telegram discussions and our daily calls.
 Here, you can see how projects look and offer your help if you find some poor developers in need of some design guidance.

 ## Other species onboarding 👽

 We don't have systematic onboarding steps for other roles at the minute but we would still love your input.
 Our collective will be more innovative if we have a diverse group of people so please get involved on telegram and the daily calls and we will find a place for you.
+Complete [this survey](https://docs.google.com/forms/d/1izilMBRoE3krtTPmHR9Tbw1ScvX6gSYBFltCGp7gv6A/edit) and we will reach out to you within a week.

 ## Starting a project at Moonshot